 SIS teachers are encouraged to share student work to a worldwide community as an authentic audience.
 In the interest of child safety and privacy efforts, however, teachers are limited to using children's first names (or in some cases initials) when posting pictures or referencing students in their posts.
-Grade level blogs in the primary are blocked from search engine indexing.
-Teachers also have the option to password protect or require a login to view their blog posts.
 Teachers or students must never provide student's physical locations in any postings.
 All photos and videos must be taken with geotagging (location services) removed.
 Digital student portfolios are only shared with family members.

-School Services

-Mountainside Library
+School Services Mountainside Library